My Journey to Every Country in the World – FAQs

 How do you fund this?
 Do you have a sponsor?
 You come from a rich family? etc etc etc.

 I then started my blog, OneStep4Ward.com, and started to sell advertising on it.
-Once I realised how online marketing, and SEO work, I started a media company, Step4WardMedia.com, so I work as I travel and it’s worked out ok in the end.
-Combine that with the fact that I have a team of awesome people who work with me for my companies means I can keep traveling until I reach my goal.
+Once I realized how online marketing, and SEO work, I started a media company, Step4WardMedia.com, so I work as I travel and it’s worked out ok in the end.
+Combining that with the fact that I have a team of awesome people who work with me for my companies means I can keep traveling until I reach my goal.
+If you wanna read more about how I make money blogging, and how you can too, read this